On the evolution of the Anisotropic Scaling of Magnetohydrodynamic Turbulence in the Inner Heliosphere: Results

 $\delta \boldsymbol{B} = \boldsymbol{B} - \boldsymbol{B_{0}}$, $\boldsymbol{B_{0}}$ the background magnetic field, $\delta \boldsymbol{b} = {\delta \boldsymbol{B}}/{\sqrt{\mu_0 m_p n_p}}$ the magnetic fluctuations in Alfv\'en units and $B^{r}_{0}$ the ensemble average of $B_{R}$, utilized to determine the polarity of the radial magnetic field \citep{shi_alfvenic_2021}.
 The magnetic field power-spectrum for fluctuations parallel $\theta_{BV} \leq 5^{\circ}$ and perpendicular $\theta_{BV} \geq 85^{\circ}$ to the local magnetic field, resulting from averaging all the respective spectra are presented in Figure \ref{fig:SCaM:E1_PSD}.
 Individual spectra are also shown with the color of the curve keyed to $\sigma_c$.
 The fluctuation power in the MHD range shows a positive correlation with $\sigma_c$, but this dependence vanishes in the transition region and kinetic scales.
 A similar trend was observed with $\sigma_r$ and $V_{sw}$, not shown here.
 The results are consistent with \citep{Vasquez_2007}, who found higher, MHD range, turbulence amplitudes associated with faster streams, as well as, \citep{Pi_2020} who showed that such dependence vanishes in the kinetic scales.
 The trend also vanishes at the large, energy injection scales, $\kappa d_{i} \leq 10^{-3}$, where the power spectrum is clearly dominated by parallel fluctuations.
 Focusing our attention on MHD scales, we can observe two distinct ranges, roughly $3\times10^{-3} - 5 \times 10^{-2} \kappa d_i$ and $8\times10^{-2} - 2 \times 10^{-1} \kappa d_{i}$, over which the PSD displays a clear power-law scaling.
 A light-black and red shade are used to indicate these regions in the figure, and we will thereby refer to them as $R_{|| (\perp)}^{1}$, and $R_{|| (\perp)}^{2}$.
 The power-law fitting has been applied to the PSD for the two ranges, and the bottom and top inset figures illustrate $\alpha_{B}$ as a function of $V_{sw}$.
 Note, that the color of the scatter plot is keyed to $\sigma_c$.
 Furthermore, horizontal lines have been added to indicate the average value of $\alpha_{B}$.
 In the direction parallel to the mean field the PSD scales roughly like -5/3 and -2 in $R_{||}^{1}$ and $R_{||}^{2}$, respectively.
-For perpendicular fluctuations, only a minor difference may be observed between $R_{\perp}^{1}$ and $R_{||}^{2}$ which are characterized by a power-law scaling with index -3/2 and -1.57 in $R_{||}^{1}$ and $R_{\perp}^{2}$.
-No clear trend can be observed for $\alpha_{B}$ with $V_{sw}$ and $ \sigma_{c}$.
-The absence of a trend can be attributed either to the relatively long interval duration or to the small sample size, which in this case only included 33 intervals.
+For perpendicular fluctuations, only a minor difference may be observed between $R_{\perp}^{1}$ and $R_{\perp}^{2}$ which are characterized by a power-law scaling with index -3/2 and -1.57, respectively.
+The absence of a definitive correlation between $\alpha_{B}$, $V_{sw}$, and $\sigma_{c}$, as reported in the study by \citep{sioulas_turb_22_no1}, could be ascribed to the relatively extended time intervals that were examined or the limited size of the sample, which, in this case, encompassed only 33 intervals.